Melamine foam: Other uses

 Naturally lightweight, melamine foam is also used as insulation for pipes and ductwork, and as a soundproofing material for studios, sound stages, auditoriums, and the like.
 One advantage of melamine foam over other soundproofing materials is that it's considered not flammable.
 Melamine foam’s fire rating is Class A/Class 1 in the United States and ULCS-102 for Canada.
 If heated to 465 F, the foam shrinks, and collapses.
 These properties suit it as the main sound and thermal insulation material for Shinkansen bullet trains.

-Environmental impact

-Recent research has highlighted that melamine sponges contribute significantly to microplastic pollution.
-A study published in Environmental Science & Technology found that these sponges release over a trillion microplastic fibers globally each month due to wear and tear.
-These fibers can contaminate water systems and enter the food chain, posing environmental risks.
-The study suggests that making denser sponges and using alternative cleaning methods could mitigate this issue.